-- Debt avalanche: With this method, you'll make just the minimum payment on each of your accounts, then target the account with the highest interest rate for additional payments.
+- Debt avalanche: With this approach, you'll make just the minimum payment on each of your accounts, then target the account with the highest interest rate for additional payments.
 Once that balance is paid off, you'll take what you were putting toward it and add it to the minimum payment on the account with the next-highest rate until it's paid off.
 You'll continue this pattern until you've eliminated all of your debts.

 - Debt snowball: This method works similarly, but instead of targeting accounts based on their interest rates, you'll focus on the accounts with the lowest balances.
 The avalanche method will typically save you more on interest, but the debt snowball method may be a good option if paying off balances more quickly can help keep you motivated.

 If your credit isn't in good enough shape for debt consolidation, credit counseling may be a good fit.
 Credit counseling agencies can provide free advice and also set you up on a debt management plan, which comes with a modest monthly fee.

 Maintain Good Spending and Credit Habits

-Regardless of your current financial situation, make it a goal to develop good financial habits that can help you gain control over your debt.
+Regardless of your current financial situation, make it a goal to develop good financial habits that can help you gain control over your debt:

+- Build your emergency fund.
 In addition to focusing on debt, it's also crucial that you build an emergency fund.
 Many people go into debt because of emergency expenses they can't afford, and having some money stashed away for a rainy day can help mitigate that risk.

 As you work to develop good money habits, you'll be able to build a good foundation for your financial plan.